Things to do alone in Bangkok Thailand

 I always want to go back and travelling solo in Thailand, visiting other city or beach like Bangkok or Patong, especially after my first one in 2012 (read “Islands Hopping from Phuket-Thailand to Penang-Malaysia“).
 I love their beach, no big wave or underwater current.
 It’s wide, shallow, and has clear water.
 Also there are still many islands that I haven’t been to and this time, I have a goal.
 I would like to know if they have more beautiful underwater than Indonesia.

 So I was back to this country in March 2016.
 Yeah, I know it’s 2 years ago but I had good times there and it would be a waste for not writing about it.
-Anyway, the following is my itinerary:
+It was a 9-days solo travel in Thailand (Bangkok-Koh Tao-Patong) and the following is my itinerary in Bangkok:

 Day 1: Bangkok

 Day 3-6: Koh Tao (diving, snorkeling)

 Day 7: Koh Tao – Patong

 Day 8-9: Patong

 and here goes my journey…